Adjarasport: History

 The company was founded in 2013 and after that it is one of the main platforms in Georgia for those interested in sport.
 In 2019 adjarasport created first Georgian sports streaming platform adjarasport.tennis, where spectators saw more than 35 main tennis tournaments.

 Since May 2018 Adjarasport has been offering Sumo translations for Georgian audience not only on social media, but also on adjarasport channel.
 This decision increased number of people interested in Sumo and made it as more popular kind of sport.
 More than 50 000 spectators watched live fight of Hakuhō Shō and Tochinoshin Tsuyoshi.

 In 2017 company established online platform Fight Night Georgia, where lovers of martial art were joined and since 2019 using this platform and adjarasport.tv, adjarasport has been offering UFC fights in live to Georgian audience.

 In Summer of 2019 adjarasport gained exclusive right of the most popular football championship, Premier League translation.
 Georgian audience can watch matches of Premier League not only on TV but also via streaming platform adjarasport.tv.

 Also in 2019 company bought translation rights of English Association Cup and cups of Spain, Italy, Germany and Portugal.

 In the result adjarasport became one of the main sports media holding in the region.

 TV presenters

-Presenters of our sport events on TV are: Former member of Georgian national team and Premier League – Zura Khizanishvi; Tennis presenter is Sandro Kavtaradze.
-UFC presenters are Mindia Tsiklauri and Lado Natsvlishvili.
-Everyday sports news presenter is Sandro Sapanadze.
-Leko Jakeli presents actual events in football world and other interesting news for audience.
+Presenters of sports events on TV include former Georgian national team and Premier League member Zura Khizanishvi.
+Tennis is presented by Sandro Kavtaradze, and UFC by Mindia Tsiklauri and Lado Natsvlishvili.
+Sports news is presented daily by Sandro Sapanadze.
+Leko Jakeli presents football events and other news.